NoahBSchwartz/Flat3D/README.md

 # 3D Glasses Illusion Project

 ## 🏆 Introduction
-  This project gives the illusion of wearing 3D glasses with nothing but a laptop by harnessing the power of AI and a bit of post- processing.
+  This project gives the illusion of wearing 3D glasses with nothing but a laptop by harnessing the power of AI and a bit of post-processing.
 It won first place at the Colorado Technology Student Association competition!

 ## 🛠 Process